RedisBloom/RedisBloom/docs/commands/tdigest.rank.md

 ## Return value

-@array-reply - an array of results populated with rank_1, rank_2, ..., rank_N:
+@array-reply - an array of integers populated with rank_1, rank_2, ..., rank_N:

 - -1 - when value is smaller than the value of the smallest observation
 - The number of observations - when value is larger than the value of the largest observation